Floodplain Management Strategy

 Shaping Council's Response to Flood and Storm Tide Emergencies

-The Floodplain Management Strategy will also identify improvements in council’s response to Flood and Storm Tide emergencies.
+The Townsville Floodplain Management Strategy will also identify improvements in council’s response to Flood and Storm Tide emergencies.
 Council has already developed the Storm Tide Evacuation guide, which identifies areas where evacuation due to storm tide may be required.
-Through the Floodplain Management Strategy council will also develop an improved understanding of the potential evacuation requirements for riverine and rainfall flooding.
+Through the Townsville Floodplain Management Strategy Council will also develop an improved understanding of the potential evacuation requirements for riverine and rainfall flooding.